-♥ (Vehicle Locator/Panic Alarm): Press and release one time to locate the vehicle.
+(Vehicle Locator/Panic Alarm): Press and release one time to locate the vehicle.
 The exterior lamps flash and the horn chirps.
-Press and hold ♥ for at least two seconds to sound the panic alarm.
-The horn sounds and the turn signals flash until ♥ is pressed again, or the key is placed in the ignition and turned to ON/RUN.
+Press and hold ⇒ for at least two seconds to sound the panic alarm.
+The horn sounds and the turn signals flash until ⇒ is pressed again or the vehicle is started.